 Admission to the graduate certificate program is required.
 Students are not enrolled in a certificate program by virtue of being enrolled in related courses.
 Students must apply to and be admitted to the certificate program in order to be considered enrolled.

-Admission to College of Education (COE) graduate certificate programs requires submission of the Certificate Admissions Form to the appropriate department Certificate Program Coordinator (see respective certificate website for contact information) and to the COE Office of Academic Services and Intern Support prior to the completion of two courses in the certificate program.
+Admission to College of Education (COE) graduate certificate programs requires submission of the Certificate Admissions Form to the appropriate department Certificate Program Coordinator and to the COE Office of Academic Services and Intern Support prior to the completion of two courses in the certificate program.
 All coursework in the certificate program must be completed with a grade of B or better (B- is not acceptable) and must be completed within 7 years of first enrolling in certificate program coursework.

 Required core courses (9 credit hours):